MLCB/mlcb.github.io/index.md

 1:30 – 2:00     Posters

-2:00 – 2:40     Invited Speaker 2 – Eran Halperin
+2:00 – 2:40     Invited Speaker 2 – Eran Halperin - A new sparse PCA algorithm with guaranteed asymptotic properties and applications in methylation data

 2:40 – 2:55     Talk 4 – Variational Bayes inference algorithm for causal multivariate mediation with linkage disequilibrium (Yongjin Park)
 2:55 – 3:10     Talk 5 – Reference-Free Archaic Admixture Segmentation Using A Permutation-Equivariant Network (Jeffrey Chan)